 However, the trail can be moderate to difficult because of its steep incline.
 The half-mile trail to the summit of Clingmans Dome is paved, but very steep.
 During the short hike, you will gain 332 feet, which makes the climb gradient almost 13%!
 The Clingmans Dome hike does feature several benches along the way if you need to catch your breath during the ascent.

-The trail to Clingmans Dome intersects with several other hiking trails including the Appalachian Trail, the Forney Creek Trail and the Forney Ridge Trail.
+The trail to Clingmans Dome intersects with several other hiking trails including the Appalachian Trail, the Forney Creek Trail, and the Forney Ridge Trail.
 These trails allow you to reach Clingmans Dome without having to travel the Dome Road and use the small Clingmans Dome parking area.
-If planning to park in the Clingmans Dome parking lot, consider arriving early, before 8 a.m. as the lot fills up by mid-morning.
+If planning to park in the Clingmans Dome parking lot, be sure to arrive early, before 8:00 AM as the lot fills up by mid-morning.

-At the summit, enjoy 360-degree views of the Great Smokies.
-Perched high above the tree line, an observation tower allows for panoramic views and stunning photo opportunities.
-On a clear day, the visibility can provide stunning 100-mile views!
+At the summit, enjoy 360-degree breathtaking views of the Great Smokies.
+Perched high above the tree line, an observation tower allows for panoramic wonder and stunning photo opportunities.
+On a clear day, the visibility can provide 100-miles of remarkable memories!